maxcrees/tbl.typ/README.typ

       has been renamed to `"markup"` to align with the `eval` element function in Typst 0.7.0.
 The former is now an undocumented alias for the latter which *will be removed in the next release*.
+    - The `macros` region option has been renamed to
+      #link-label(`scope`) to reflect the expansion in its use.
+The
+      former is now an undocumented alias for the latter which *will be removed in the next release*.

 - *Version 0.0.3:* Saturday 29 July 2023
   - _Breaking changes_